Cooperative Edge Caching with Large Language Model in Wireless Networks

 On the other hand, Large Language Models (LLMs) have emerged as powerful general-purpose decision makers, leveraging their inherent reasoning capabilities to operate on textual descriptions of tasks, constraints, and feedback~\cite{yang2023foundationmodelsdecisionmaking}.
 Recent comprehensive surveys indicate that LLMs can support a wide range of telecom tasks, including configuration generation, fault diagnosis, and high-level optimization~\cite{Zhou2024LLMTelecomSurvey,Yang2025DecisionMakingSurvey}.
-In wireless networks, LLM agents have been proposed to orchestrate complex 6G functionalities~\cite{xu2024large}, drive semantic communication~\cite{Zhao2024LaMoSC}, and act as radio access network (RAN) xApps for resource management~\cite{Wu2025LLMxApp}, while LLM-enabled edge inference frameworks optimize the placement and scheduling of LLM computation across wireless edge servers~\cite{Zhang2025BeyondCloudLLM}.
+In wireless networks, LLM agents have been proposed to orchestrate complex 6G functionalities~\cite{xu2024large}, drive semantic communication~\cite{Zhao2024LaMoSC}, and act as radio access network (RAN) applications (xApps) for resource management~\cite{Wu2025LLMxApp}, while LLM-enabled edge inference frameworks optimize the placement and scheduling of LLM computation across wireless edge servers~\cite{Zhang2025BeyondCloudLLM}.
 These works highlight the promise of LLMs as general decision engines that can ingest rich textual context, but they mostly use LLMs as high-level assistants, off-line solvers, or part of a hybrid pipeline, rather than as fully code-driven controllers interacting with the same environment interface used at evaluation time.

-Motivated by the limitations of conventional heuristics in handling multi-cell interference and the poor generalization of DRL agents under drastic dynamics, we propose an LLM-based multi-BS edge caching framework in which the LLM is the decision maker and interacts with the environment through a strict textual interface.
+Motivated by the limitations of conventional heuristics in handling multi-cell interference and the poor generalization of DRL agents under drastic dynamics, we propose an LLM-based multi-BS edge caching framework in which a centralized coordinator uses the LLM as the learned decision module within a strict textual interface.
+The specific scope considered in this paper is centralized cooperative reactive cache replacement under three simplifying assumptions, following a constrained replacement setting similar to prior DRL-based edge-caching studies~\cite{Zhong2020DRLEdgeCaching}: equal file sizes, at most one replacement per BS per slot, and insertion candidates restricted to files requested in the current slot.
 To effectively align the general-purpose decision maker with this rigorous control task, we employ a two-stage training paradigm consisting of Supervised Fine-Tuning (SFT) on expert demonstrations followed by Group Relative Policy Optimization (GRPO)~\cite{Shao2024DeepSeekMath} for reward-driven improvement.
 Our main contributions are as follows: